mawie81/electron-oauth2/readme.md

 ###### redirectUri (optional)
 Type: `String`
 Sets a custom redirect_uri that can be required by some OAuth2 clients.
+Default: ```urn:ietf:wg:oauth:2.0:oob``

 #### windowParams